 Auditing a hex string is not easy.
 A future version of CHERIoT RTOS will include tools to map these back to useful types. |

 This gives a building block that can be used to define arbitrary software-defined capabilities at system start.
 A compartment that performs some action exposes a sealing type and a structure layout that it expects.
 Static instances of this structure can be baked into the firmware image and then passed as sealed capabilities into the compartment that wishes to use them as capabilities.
-They can be unsealed using the token APIs described in [token_apis].
+They can be unsealed using the token APIs described in Section 6.7.

 The token APIs look as if they’re provided by the allocator, but token_obj_unseal